rithask/ktu-results-aggregator/README.md

 > [!NOTE]
 > I have decided to rebuild the app with new logic.
 The new app won't be relying on KTU's API which means no automatic result fetching from KTU.
+The old code have been moved to (v1.0)[https://github.com/rithask/ktu-results-aggregator/tree/v1.0] branch.

 # KTU Grade Aggregator